At the National Conventions, the Words They Used

 Governor of Illinois

 But that didn't stop Romney and Ryan from telling the American people that their plan won't hurt seniors.
+The fact is, it will.
+And President Obama's plan will protect Medicare and protect our seniors.

 Due to a large number of mentions, only a sampling of excerpts are shown.